Copyright © University of Cambridge. All rights reserved.

 Finally, use the interactive environment to perform a frog swap with, say, 7 red frogs and 6 blue frogs.
 You could invite one pair of students to start off, and then stop them part way through and ask another pair to take over.

-Do you need to jump next, or slide next?
+How do you know whether you need to jump next, or slide next?

 How many places will the frogs have moved by the end?